JackD1209/MovieReview/README.md

-# Noter
+# MovieReview
 # iOS Project - SWIFT

 ## Description

-- [X] The app allows users to create or signin into firebase with email-authentication.
-After signin, users can create, edit or delete their note in real-time.
+- [X] The app will get json file from themoviewdb.org API then display it into 2 tab view.
+The users will be able to search for the movie they want to see the information about that movie.

 ## Video Walkthrough